microsoft/Tools-for-Health-Data-Anonymization/README.md

 3. The source and the destination blob store, the ADF pipeline, and the Azure batch account must all be in the same region for the ADF pipeline to work reliably.

 ## FAQ
-### How can we use FHIR Anonymizer to anonymize HL7 v2.x data
+### How can we use FHIR Tools for Anonymization to anonymize HL7 v2.x data
-You can build a pipeline to use [FHIR converter](https://github.com/microsoft/FHIR-Converter) to convert HL7 v2.x data to FHIR format, and subsequently use FHIR Anonymizer to anonymize your data.
+You can build a pipeline to use [FHIR converter](https://github.com/microsoft/FHIR-Converter) to convert HL7 v2.x data to FHIR format, and subsequently use FHIR Tools for Anonymization to anonymize your data.

 ### Can we use custom de-identification methods?
 Currently you can use the prebuilt de-identification methods and control their behavior by passing parameters.
 We are planning to support custom de-identification methods in future.